axelarnetwork/webdocs/docs/roles/dev/sdk/axelarjs-stable.md

 ## Get a deposit address from the Axelar network

-We'll write a function `myGetDepositAddress` that returns a new deposit address `A` on the Axelar chain.
-A user could then send AXL tokens to `A`.
-The Axelar network will transfer any such AXL tokens to the Avalanche chain.
-You can substitute (Axelar, AXL, Avalanche) for many other choices of (source chain, asset, destination chain).

-See [Deposit address demo](deposit-address-demo.md) for a working demo in the browser.

-The function `myGetDepositAddress` wraps a call to `getDepositAddress` from the AxelarJS SDK API like so:
+Write a function `myGetDepositAddress` that wraps a call to `getDepositAddress` from the AxelarJS SDK API like so:

 ```typescript
 import {